Rams–Seahawks rivalry: 2002–2009: Seahawks join the NFC West

-2010-15: Resurgent animosity
+2010–2015: Seahawks win Super Bowl XLVIII

 Despite the sharp decline in competition from the Rams through the earlier half of the decade, moments of animosity between the two teams would still occur during the Rams' final years in St. Louis even whilst Seattle managed to remain a Super Bowl contender and even earned a victory at Super Bowl XLVIII.

-During a 2013 game in St. Louis, Seahawks receiver Golden Tate was seen taunting and flashed his middle finger at Rams cornerback Janoris Jenkins following a failed interception on the pass, while Tate returned the ball for a touchdown.
+During a 2013 game in St. Louis, Seahawks receiver Golden Tate flashed his middle finger at Rams cornerback Janoris Jenkins following a failed interception on the pass, whilst Tate returned the ball for a touchdown.

+During the 2014 season, the Rams hosted the Seahawks for a week 7 matchup.
+Prior to halftime; the Rams had managed to lead the game 14–3.
+Star returner Tavon Austin was the designated punt return man on a play in which he acted as if he was calling for a fair catch, but the ball had actually been punted to the opposite side of the field, where Rams alternate returner Stedman Bailey was preparing to return the punt.
+With the entire Seattle coverage team focused on Austin, Bailey was left with a wide-open field and returned the punt 90 yards for a touchdown; culminating in the Rams winning 28–26 in an upset victory.
+The two teams later met for the season finale in week 17 in Seattle.
+The Rams' offense struggled mightily as they managed two field field goals prior to halftime, though their defense capitalized on an interception from Russell Wilson and a recovered fumble lost by Seahawks' running back Marshawn Lynch during their possession.
+The Seahawks managed two field goals of their own into the end of the third quarter as neither team's offense managed to gain any momentum.
+During the start of the fourth quarter, Rams' quarterback Shaun Hill threw a critical interception; giving the Seahawks the ball on the 26 yard line as Lynch later retaliated with an unstoppable touchdown run.
+The Rams' hopes for a comeback were later crushed as Hill threw another interception to Seahawks' linebacker Bruce Irvin who returned the ball for a touchdown; all but sealing the victory for Seattle, giving them the highest seed in the NFC.

 In 2015, Rams punter Johnny Hekker shoved Seahawks defensive end Cliff Avril following a 45-yard punt.
 Seahawks lineman Michael Bennett later attempted to tackle Hekker for retaliation, and would later refer to Hekker as "acting like a little girl" in the postgame interview.
-Following the Rams' victory in Seattle during week 16, Bennett would also take shots at Rams star rookie running back Todd Gurley on Twitter, claiming, "he's average to me, personally.
+Following the Rams' victory in Seattle during week 16, Bennett would also take shots at Rams star rookie running back Todd Gurley on Twitter, after Gurley was awarded 2015 Offensive Rookie of the Year claiming, "he's average to me, personally.
 I've seen better running backs."